jamesread/SpaghettiCannon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for something new
-title: ''
+title: 'Give your feature request a title'
+labels: ["type: feature-request", "waiting-on-developer"]
-labels: enhancement
+labels:
+  - "type: feature-request"
+  - "waiting-on-developer"
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**